dataforseo/TypeScriptClient/docs/interfaces/IGraph.md

 > `optional` **items**: [`GraphElement`](../classes/GraphElement.md)[]

-contains arrays of specific images
+contains arrays of elements available in the list

 #### Defined in

-main.ts:33293
+main.ts:33532

 ***